griddynamics/Behavior-Analytic-Starter-Kit/README.md

 How can I try demo?
 -------------------
 1. Setup your Qubell Account (url to instraction)
-2. Run Hadoop and WebStore applications
+2. Run Hadoop and WebStore applications (link)
 3. Setup product catalog for WebStore
     - Just press "Get product calatog from S3" button
     - Press "Upload catalog to S3" button and select your S3 bucket